SparkBaseHub/SparkbaseToken/README.md

 SparkBase is building a specialized multiservice platform for the serious investor with new sets of innovative cryptocurrency tools.
 The SparkBase platform provides a new approach to sound decision making in highly volatile trading environments.
 With its BASE coin-powered engine and machine learning AI-capabilities the SparkBase platform functions as the ideal work space for the savvy cryptocurrency investor while protecting data privacy.

   ### Successful crypto trading means making precise and timely decisions.
-The key to effective portfolio management is correlating your investments with personal objectives, keeping track, continously optimizing and consistently moving with improved strategies.
+The key to effective portfolio management is correlating your investments with personal objectives, keeping track, continuously optimizing and consistently moving forward with improved strategies.

    ### ✅ Manage & Track Your Portfolio
    Discover, track, and manage your cryptocurrency assets with a clear overview of your portfolio including all standard features  (profit/loss, trends, trading pairs, performance).